Karl-Namuco/KNI_Travels/README.md

 **KNI Travels** is a travel website designed to make planning trips easier and faster.
 It helps users discover both international landmarks and local Philippine gems in one place.

-The site is built as a **Single Page Application (SPA)**, meaning you can browse and book trips instantly without annoying page reloads.
+The site is built as a **Single Page Application**, meaning you can browse and book trips instantly without annoying page reloads.

 ---